boat077/mail-mcp-bridge/README.md

 **Real-World Use Case:**
 ```
-You: Please summarize all communication with our sponsor Proxyman,
+You: Please summarize all communication with our business partner,
 including their requirements, promised timelines, and action items.

 AI: I'll read the relevant email threads and extract key information...